The geometry of Riemannian curvature radii: The sub-Riemannian manifold of curvature radii

-The projection $p:\mathcal R(M,g)\to TM\setminus s_o$ restricted to the first of such components is a diffeomorphism satisfying This fact, combined with Theorem \ref{thm_D}, constitutes a proof of Propositions \ref{prop_2dim}, which in turn proves Proposition \ref{prop_flat}.
+The projection $p:\mathcal R(M,g)\to TM\setminus s_o$ restricted to the first of such components is a diffeomorphism satisfying This fact, combined with Theorem \ref{thm_D}, constitutes a proof of Propositions \ref{prop_2dim}.
 Focusing back on the general case, we would like to define a metric on $\mathcal D(M,g)$ that preserves the symmetries of the curvature radii lift

 hence before defining such a metric, we need to have a better understanding of how much information is encoded in the mapping \eqref{curv_rad_lift}. \begin{defi} Let $(M,g)$ and $(N,\eta)$ be Riemannian manifolds, we say that they have the same curvature radii if and only if there exists a diffeomorphism $\varphi:(M,g)\to (N,\eta)$ such that